New Poll Reveals Growing Political Divide Since Donald Trump Took Office

 With an impeachment battle simmering, Trump also received unfavorable poll coverage this week after a bombshell Fox News survey revealed that a slight majority of Americans support the president’s impeachment, as previously reported by The Inquisitr.

-Just over half of Americans surveyed by Fox News, at 51 percent, believe not only that Trump should be impeached, but that he should also be removed from the White House.
+Just over half of Americans surveyed by Fox News, 51 percent, believe not only that Trump should be impeached, but that he should also be removed from the White House.
 As far as those who support his impeachment but not his removal, that number came in at 55 percent.

 Given the generally friendly audience that Fox News provides for the president and the fact that the numbers are up significantly from July, the Fox News survey indicates a staggering shift in public opinion as the Ukraine phone call situation boils over.